gadilabi/hash_table/README.md

 Entries can be deleted from the table using the ht\_delete function, which deletes an entry given a key.
-Notice that the values deleted are also freed, and so cannot be used anymore.
+Notice that the values deleted are also freed, so a copy has to be made if the value is still needed.

-The set\_free function sets a the usr\_free field in the hash table struct.
+The set\_free function sets the usr\_free field in the hash table struct.
-It takes the hash table to be updated and function which will be set as the usr\_free field.
+It takes two parameters: the hash table whose usr\_free field needs setting and a function pointer which is going to be value of usr\_free field of the hash table struct.
-When this field is set it will be used to free the value of every entry which is either deleted or free when using the ht\_free function.
+When this field is set it will be used to free the value of every entry freed, either when deleted or when the table is destroyed by the ht\_free function.
+This is needed when the value itself is complex and contains pointers that need freeing.

 The ht\_free function frees all the memory used for the table.
-When the usr\_free field is set, it will use this function to free the value.
-This is needed when the value itself is complex and contains pointers that need freeing.
+When the usr\_free field is set, it will be used to free the value.

-Finally there are functions which are not a part of the api but are extremely important and that the user can replace or modify their behaviour.
+Finally, there are functions which are not a part of the API but are extremely important and can be easily modified by the user.

 The hash function is obviously of paramount importance to an efficient hash table.
-It is extremely easy to replace the hash function without the need to changeanything else in the code.
+It is extremely easy to replace the hash function without the need to change anything else in the code.

-The second function
+The resizeTable function, is used to (surprise surprise...) resize the table.
+That means allocating a bigger chunk of memmory whenever the table is too full.
+This raises the question: what constitutes as "too full", and by how much should we increase the size of the table?
+There are no definitive answers for either of this questions, so in this implementation I chose to double the table size whenever it is 20% full, which seemed reasonable to me.
+There is a tradeoff between memmory usage and efficiency, and every user should choose the tradeoff that suits his needs best.
+The user can customize this behaviour by changing the  RESIZE\_THRESHOLD and RESIZE\_FACTOR macros.